-Based on the higher prevalence of uterine malformations in women with RPL, diagnostic imaging of the uterus can be considered in women with RPL (primary or secondary) (Jaslow and Kutteh, 2013).
+Based on the higher prevalence of uterine malformations in women with RPL, diagnostic imaging of the uterus should be considered in women with RPL (primary or secondary) (Elsokkary et al., 2018, Jaslow and Kutteh, 2013).

 Imaging for detection of uterine malformations has been performed with a range of different techniques, all with different potential and limitations for diagnosing the various types of malformations.
-An ESHRE consensus for diagnosis of congenital uterine malformations was recently published (Grimbizis et al., 2016).
+An ESHRE consensus for diagnosis of congenital uterine malformations was published in 2016 (Grimbizis et al., 2016).

-In the review by Saravelos, combined hysteroscopy and laparoscopy have been considered the gold standard in diagnosing uterine malformations, because they allow for a direct visualization of the internal and external contour of the uterus (Saravelos et al., 2008).
-The main disadvantage of hysteroscopy is the invasiveness of the procedure, although nowadays it can be performed in an office setting under local anesthetics.
+In the review by Saravelos, combined hysteroscopy and laparoscopy have been considered the gold standard in diagnosing uterine malformations, because they allow for a direct visualization of the internal and external contour of the uterus (Saravelos, et al., 2008).
+The main disadvantage of hysteroscopy is the invasiveness of the procedure, although nowadays it can be performed in an office setting under local anaesthetics.

 Sonohysterography (or hysterosonography) (SHG) appears a safe procedure which provides more information about uterine abnormalities than hysterosalpingography (HSG) or ultrasound (US) alone (Tur-Kaspa et al., 2006).
-SHG is accurate in diagnosing and classifying congenital uterine malformations (Ventolini et al., 2004, Valenzano et al., 2006).
+SHG is accurate in diagnosing and classifying congenital uterine malformations

+(Valenzano et al., 2006, Ventolini et al., 2004).
 In addition, SHG has a higher sensitivity and specificity than HSG or diagnostic hysteroscopy to diagnose uterine malformations in general (Ludwin et al., 2011).
 SHG uses the introduction of fluid (saline or contrast) into the uterine cavity to enhance US imaging studies, which could be uncomfortable for women.
-The diagnosis of septate uterus by SHG eliminates the need to perform laparoscopy prior to hysteroscopic metroplasty (Ludwin et al., 2011).
+The diagnosis of septate uterus by SHG eliminates the need to perform laparoscopy prior to hysteroscopic metroplasty (Ludwin, et al., 2011).

-Three-dimensional US allows visualization of the internal and external contour of the uterus, has high sensitivity and specificity, and it is non-invasive (Saravelos et al., 2008, Caliskan et al., 2010).
+Three-dimensional US allows visualization of the internal and external contour of the uterus, has high sensitivity and specificity, and it is non-invasive (Caliskan et al., 2010, Saravelos, et al., 2008).
 It appears to be very accurate for the diagnosis and classification of congenital uterine malformations and may conveniently become the only mandatory step in the assessment of the uterine cavity in women with a history of RPL, although further studies are required for confirmation (Ghi et al., 2009).

 Two-dimensional US and hysterosalpingography (HSG) are non-invasive and widely available.
-Two-dimensional US has a low sensitivity, but a high specificity for diagnosis of malformations.
-HSG has a good sensitivity for diagnosing more pronounced uterine malformations, but it is limited in differentiating between the types of malformations (Saravelos et al., 2008).
-Overall, 2D transvaginal ultrasound (TV-US) and HSG are suboptimal to diagnose uterine malformations, based on a poor accuracy and limited potential in classifying malformations, especially when used in isolation (Saravelos et al., 2008).
+Twodimensional US has a low sensitivity, but a high specificity for diagnosis of malformations.
+HSG has a good sensitivity for diagnosing more pronounced uterine malformations, but it is limited in differentiating between the types of malformations (Saravelos, et al., 2008).
+Overall, 2D transvaginal ultrasound (TV-US) and HSG are suboptimal to diagnose uterine malformations, based on a poor accuracy and limited potential in classifying malformations, especially when used as the only diagnostic technique (Saravelos, et al., 2008).
 We found no data on differences between contrasts (gel and saline) used during ultrasound.

-Magnetic resonance imaging (MRI) has been proposed as an optimal test that allows a simultaneous assessment of the cavity and fundus of the uterus, although controversy exist in whether MRI can replace combined hysteroscopy and laparoscopy (Chan et al., 2011b).
-The accuracy and practicality of MRI has not yet been determined for the diagnosis of uterine malformations (Oppelt et al., 2007, Saravelos et al., 2008).
-MRI can be used to extend the examination to the abdomen, which could be helpful in the detecting renal malformations that are frequently associated with uterine malformations (Oppelt et al., 2007, Hall-Craggs et al., 2013).
+Magnetic resonance imaging (MRI) has been proposed as an optimal test that allows a simultaneous assessment of the cavity and fundus of the uterus, although controversy exist in whether MRI can replace combined hysteroscopy and laparoscopy (Chan, et al., 2011b).
+The accuracy and practicality of MRI has not yet been determined for the diagnosis of uterine malformations (Oppelt et al., 2007, Saravelos, et al., 2008).
+MRI can be used to extend the examination to the abdomen, which could be helpful in the detecting renal malformations that are frequently associated with uterine malformations (Hall-Craggs et al., 2013, Oppelt, et al., 2007).

-Sono-Embryoscopy and Uterine Doppler US have been suggested for the investigation of uterine malformations in women with RPL, but there is not enough evidence to support these techniques in the routine investigation of RPL (Frates et al., 1996, Ferreira et al., 2007, Robberecht et al., 2012).
+Sono-Embryoscopy and Uterine Doppler US have been suggested for the investigation of uterine malformations in women with RPL, but there is not enough evidence to support these techniques in the routine investigation of RPL (Ferreira et al., 2007, Frates et al., 1996, Robberecht et al., 2012).